 Your DNA contains the code to create all the genes necessary that make you (e.g. your eye or hair colour).
 It also has the information to tell a cell what type of cell to be (e.g. a kidney or brain cell).
 A gene is a set of instructions to build a protein, and it is proteins that do all the work in a cell.
 Everyone has two copies of each gene – one from their mother and one from their father.
 Mutations in genes can occur naturally throughout our lives, and many will be harmless.
 Some mutations occur due to external factors such as smoking or sun damage, and some, like the mutations that cause BHD, are inherited from our parents.

 BHD patients have a mutation in one of their two Folliculin genes, which stops that copy from being able to make a fully working Folliculin protein.
 This means that people with BHD can only make half the amount of Folliculin protein as someone without BHD.
 This is sufficient to cause the majority of symptoms seen in BHD syndrome, but is thought that mutations in both copies of the Folliculin gene need to mutate to cause kidney cancer.

 From looking at this structure, the researchers thought Folliculin might have a role in trafficking other proteins to where they need to be in the cell in order to do their job.
 This is based on how similar this structure is to other proteins that are known to play roles in protein trafficking.

 Publication date: December 2014

-Review date: December 2017
+Review date: May 2021